Ear Mites are a common problem for all dog breeds; and a very important one.

 How Does a Dog Get Mites?

 Even though a dog may catch ear mites at any age, this does happen more commonly with young puppies.
-This is exceedingly contagious and if any creature or dog who has ear mites comes into contact with your Boxer, your dog may then have them.
+This is exceedingly contagious and if any creature or dog that has ear mites comes into contact with your Boxer, your dog may then have them.
 The mites are able to live outside of the ear canal which allows them to jump from animal to animal.

 How is this Diagnosed?